Summer at Far Brook

 Kit Camp: Grades Nursery 3 – Kindergarten

 Kit Camp is the perfect introduction to camp for our youngest campers experiencing camp for the first time or for those new to Summer at Far Brook.
 Campers will participate in fun and purposeful age-appropriate activities like art, science, water play, movement, music, games, nature walks, and free play on the playground and in the sandbox.
 Activities are led by knowledgeable and qualified Specialists and Counselors.
 A camp t-shirt and daily snack is included in weekly tuition.
-Campers are grouped by their rising grade level.
 Before camp begins, all campers MUST be toilet trained and have graduated from training underwear.

 Cub Camp: Grades 1-3